sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 1. ingress = `buffer pool`.ingress
 2. if there is `xoff`, lossless = true
-3. if `headroom_type` is `dynamic`, dynamically_calculated = true, lossless = true
+3. by default, dynamically_calculated = false. if `headroom_type` is `dynamic`, dynamically_calculated = true, lossless = true
-4. if dynamically_calculated isn't true, insert into APPL_DB directly.
+4. if the profile isn't ingress lossless, insert into APPL_DB directly.
+5. otherwise it will be handled according to the flow detailed below.

 On remove existing entry:

 1. if profile is referenced by PGs, return `need retry`
-2. if it isn't a dynamically_calculated profile, remove it from `APPL_DB`
+2. remove it from `APPL_DB`

 ##### Handle BUFFER_PG table update

 1. If there isn't a profile referenced in this `BUFFER_PG` entry, it's a dynamically calculate entry.
 2. Otherwise, if the profile is ingress lossless
    - headroom_type = `dynamic`, dynamically calculated profile with static configured alpha.
-It should have the same name convention as dynamically generated profiles.
+In this case only `dynamic_th` is available in the profile.
+The dynamic profile will be generated according to the port's speed, cable length and MTU.
    - otherwise, headroom override.
 3. Otherwise, lossy profile or egress profile, insert into/remove from APPL_DB directly.